 Mulan was made on a budget of around US$200 million and the original plan was for an international release in March.
 However, the outbreak of COVID-19 disrupted things and the movie’s release has been shifted to September.
 But the movie will not see a wide release since many theaters across the world still remain closed.
 Even in the theaters that will exhibit the movie, attendance is expected to be on the lower side.
 To counter the potential losses, Disney has decided to release the film on its Disney Plus streaming platform.

-Disney Plus subscribers will have to pay about US$30 to get “Premier Access” that will allow them to stream the film online.
+Disney Plus subscribers will have to pay about US$30 to get “Premier Access,” which will allow them to stream the film online.
 Even though the film will be made available to every subscriber, people with “Premier Access” will get the right to see it first.
 Disney CEO Bob Chapek stated that the company does not have plans to repeat the online streaming tactic for its other major movies like Black Widow.
 However, if the “Premier Access” strategy does rake in good money, many experts see more movies being released in this manner in the future.